 Make the Kitchen Clean and Comfortable to Work in

-By making kitchen amazing, clean, efficient and well-designed, you will improve on the employee satisfaction.
+By making kitchen amazing, clean, efficient and well-designed, you’ll improve employee satisfaction.
 This directly translates to more productivity and overall more efficient restaurant and deals with the employee dissatisfaction about the work conditions.
 The following is a scheme of a kitchen from a chef’s point of view which may help you make the kitchen more efficient.

 However, you can make your job a lot easier if you hire professionals to deal with the part of work that you should not be wasting your time on – uniforms, linen, workplace washrooms and similar details.
 Alsco can take care of those!

 We are a managed rental service and we can have all your uniforms and linen cleaned, washed and delivered for your workers anytime you need them.
-You will be only paying annual fee that we will agree on.
-To get the best, tailored deal for your restaurant, call Alsco now and ask for your best quote.
+You’ll only be paying an annual fee that we’ll agree on.
+To get the best deal tailored for your restaurant, call Alsco now and ask for your best quote.